 Subcategorization is when complement selection is syntactic.
-Also referred to as Constituent)-selection
+Also referred to as C(onstituent)-selection

 Complement clauses are clauses which are larger units than phrases.
+Can also function as complements.

 Complementisers (C) are the words (that/whether/if) and their role is to introduce (head) complement clauses.